What Is Wankel Engine? | How does a Rotary Engine work?

 1) Rotor

-A rotor is a triangular concave part that provides a tight seal when pushed against the engine casing.
-There is an air pocket or air inlet on each side of the rotor to allow more gas into the casing.
+A rotor is a triangular concave part that provides a tight seal when pushed against the engine housing.
+There is an air pocket or air inlet on each side of the rotor that allows more gas to enter the housing.
 These inlets or pockets efficiently increase the displacement rate of the Wankel engine.

 The rotor rotates on several gears that are connected to the shaft.
-This shaft installs at the casing center.
+This shaft is located at the housing center.
 The gears permit the rotor edges to rotate in such a way that they always make contact with the casing, maintaining three separate combustion bags.

-The casing is the most important part of the engine.
+The housing is one of the most important parts of the Wankel engine.
 It is also known as an engine body.
-The elliptical design of the casing helps to maximize the engine’s displacement as the rotor rotates.
-During the rotation of the rotor, the edges of the rotor are in constant contact with the inward wall of the casing.
+The elliptical design of the housing helps to maximize the engine’s displacement as the rotor rotates.
+During the rotation of the rotor, the edges of the rotor make constant contact with the inward wall of the housing.

-When the rotor rotates in the casing, each air pocket passes through four parts of the combustion cycle:
+When the rotor rotates in the housing, each air pocket passes through four parts of the combustion cycle:

 1. Suction to Compression

-A fuel injector and spark plug are inserted directly into the combustion chamber via the casing wall.
-External passages allow coolant and oils to flow by the system to maintain system temperature and integrity.
+A fuel injector and spark plug are inserted directly into the combustion chamber via the housing wall.
+External passages allow coolant and oils to flow by the system to maintain the temperature and integrity of the engine’s rotating parts.

 The housing also acts as a protector for the internal parts of the engine.
 It saves the internal parts from any type of damage due to the fall of any external load on the engine.